raharrasy/RL2019-BaseCodes/Exercise4/README.md

 ## Environment Files (**Should not be modified**)
 1. `DiscreteMARLUtils/Environment.py`
-   - Specifies the environment for Task 3.
-Mostly similar with Task 2, just without any usage of HFO APIs.
+   - Specifies the environment for Exercise 4.
+Mostly similar with Exercise 2, just without any usage of HFO APIs.
 Also check at the reward functions to see how it's calculated.
 2. `DiscreteMARLUtils/Agent.py`
    - Specifies the necessary functions that all agents must have.